PrismLibrary/Prism/Documentation/WPF/20-ManagingDependenciesBetweenComponents.md

 * A container allows swapping of implemented dependencies without affecting the component.
 * A container facilitates testability by allowing dependencies to be mocked.
 * A container increases maintainability by allowing new components to be easily added to the system.

+In the context of an application based on the Prism Library, there are specific advantages to a container:

 * A container injects module dependencies into the module when it is loaded.
 * A container is used for registering and resolving view models and views.
 * A container can create the view models and injects the view.
 * A container injects the composition services, such as the region manager and the event aggregator.
 * A container is used for registering module-specific services, which are services that have module-specific functionality.

 **Note:** Some samples in the Prism guidance rely on the Unity Application Block (Unity) as the container.
 Other code samples, for example the Modularity QuickStarts, use Managed Extensibility Framework (MEF).
 The Prism Library itself is not container-specific, and you can use its services and patterns with other containers, such as Castle Windsor, StructureMap, and Spring.NET.